Part 1: Republican candidate Donald Trump’s activities in Russia and compromising relationship with the Kremlin.

 Also, we do know when the 2018 World Cup was being hosted in Moscow, one of the developers of luxury buildings for the World Cup is Aras Agalarov, the Putin-backed Russian oligarch who brokered the deal between Russian intelligence and Donald Trump Jr., who Agalarov promised potentially damaging information on Hillary Clinton from the Putin in order to help his father’s campaign in a July 2016 Trump Tower meeting.

 Agalarov, who is a friend of the family, would be in the perfect position to offer Trump a lucrative real estate development deal.

 Exploited Trump’s personal obsessions and sexual perversions in order to obtain suitable ‘kompromat’ (compromising material) on him.

 So here we are, the pee tape.
-Unless there is some incredible stroke of luck, we will never see it, and if we do will it honestly matter?
+Unfortunately (or fortunately) the pee tape in all likelihood does not exist.
+But even if it did exist, would it even matter?
 Donald Trump was caught on tape admitting to being a sexual predator and his supporters dismissed it as “locker room talk.”

 So it is highly unlikely they do exist.
 But for any chance it does, let’s at least take a look at what we do know.
 Here is the passage in the Steele Dossier: